De-Junior/Teamflow/README.md

 - **Credentials login:** email/password → `bcrypt.compare` against the stored hash → `EMAIL_NOT_VERIFIED` thrown if unverified → JWT issued
 - **Google OAuth:** standard Auth.js OAuth flow, with `allowDangerousEmailAccountLinking: true` so a user who registered with a password can also sign in with Google on the same email
 - **Session strategy:** JWT (required by the Credentials provider — Auth.js does not support database sessions alongside Credentials).
 To still support "view active sessions" and "sign out other devices," a custom `ActiveSession` table was added: each login writes a row with a random `sessionId` embedded in the JWT; the `jwt` callback re-checks that row (at most every 5 minutes, and only outside the Edge runtime, since Prisma's standard driver cannot open connections from Edge) and forces a sign-out if it's been marked revoked
+- **Host trust:** `trustHost: true` is set explicitly in the Auth.js config so redirect/callback URLs resolve correctly against the deployed Vercel domain rather than falling back to a default host

 ### Authorization
 - A single permission matrix (`Record<Role, Permission[]>`) in `src/lib/auth/permissions.ts` is the only place role-to-permission mappings are defined